Vek17/TabletopTweaks-Base/README.md

         * Remove Sickness no longer grants immunity to sickness and nausea.
     * Repulsive Nature
         * Now uses the correct spell DC and actually applies its debuffs on fail.
-    * Shadow Conjuration
-        * Shadow Conjuration has been added to the Wizard spell list.
     * Shadow Conjuration Greater
         * Now has the correct shadow factor of 60 instead of 40.
     * Shadow Evocation